 | Rate limits | Standard | Higher | Highest |

-Pro: Lean Scaffold
+Pro: Lean scaffold

-- Four base skills: /test, /lint, /review, /commit
+- Four base skills:

-- One or two domain-specific skills
+/test,/lint,/review,/commit - One or two domain-specific skills

 - Consolidated memory (user profile and project context in a single MEMORY.md)